Zhongyuelin/dpp_deli3/README.md

 This repository contains the merged data for the International Mathematical Olympiad (IMO) Data Analysis project, building upon the cleaned data from Deliverable02-Cleaning-and-formatting.

 ## Project Overview

 This project focuses on merging multiple IMO datasets to create a comprehensive dataset for analysis.
 We combine country results, individual performance data, and competition timeline information to create a unified dataset that enables deeper analysis of IMO trends and patterns.

 ## Data Files

 The merged data is located in the `MergedData` folder within this repository.
 It consists of:

 1. `comprehensive_imo_data.csv`: A comprehensive dataset combining country results, individual results, and timeline information.

 ## Data Merging Process

-The data merging process is documented in detail in the `imo_data_merge.Rmd` R Markdown document.
+The data merging process is documented in detail in the `IMO_Data_Merging_Process.Rmd` R Markdown document.
 This process includes:

 1. Loading cleaned datasets from previous deliverable
 2. Preparing individual datasets for merging
    - Summarizing country performance metrics